FTBTeam/FTB-Utilities/guide/ranks/config/README.md

 # Chat Formatting
-To change player name formatting from default `<Player>` to something more interesting, use `ftbutilities.chat.name_format` permission
+To change player name formatting from default `<Player>` to something more interesting, use `ftbutilities.chat.name_format` permission.

 All permissions that you can use to modify chat message text:

 * `ftbutilities.chat.text.color`